Renee Hui Xin Ng

 Hello, I’m Renee Ng

-πŸ’» I have work experience in product management, UX research, and business development in health tech startups in πŸ‡²πŸ‡ΎπŸ‡΅πŸ‡
+πŸ’» I have work experience in product management, UX research, and business development in health tech startups in πŸ‡²πŸ‡ΎπŸ‡΅πŸ‡ taking an amorphous idea from 0 to 1 is an intrinsically rewarding process to me.

-🌐 I love building community β€” Building out Nucleate’s Global Life Sciences program to faciliate connections between Nucleate chapters across the world and co-founding TechBio Transformers reinforced my belief that accelerating innovation means empowering the people behind it.
+🌐 I love building community; building out Nucleate’s Global Life Sciences program to faciliate connections between Nucleate chapters across the world and co-founding TechBio Transformers reinforced my belief that accelerating innovation means empowering the people behind it.

 • How can we leverage computational techniques and power to advance biomarker discovery and personalized medicine?